Armatocereus laetus

 Armatocereus laetus is a species of Armatocereus from Peru.

 Description

 Armatocereus laetus grows columnar tree-like, branched above the ground and reaches growth heights of 4 to 6 meters.
 A short massive trunk is formed.
 The gray-green shoots are columnar and erect.
 Four to eight ribs are present.
 The six to twelve initially brown spines become whitish or grayish with age.

 The white flowers are 7 to 8 centimeters long and up to 5 centimeters in diameter.
 The green fruits are heavily spined.

+Distribution

+Armatocereus laetus is distributed in northern Peru and southern Ecuador.

+Taxonomy

+The first description as Cactus laetus was in 1923 by Karl Sigismund Kunth.
+Arthur William Hill placed the species in the genus Armatocereus in 1938.
+Other nomenclature synonyms include Cereus laetus (Kunth) DC. and Lemaireocereus laetus (Kunth) Britton & Rose (1919).